 Thank you for choosing to receive care at our facility.
-Our state-of-the-art, accredited center is designed to provide you with safe, high quality health care in a comfortable and efficiently managed setting.
+Our state-of-the-art, accredited center is designed to provide you with safe, high-quality healthcare in a comfortable and efficiently managed setting.
 Our team of medical professionals understands that caring for your health means taking the time to listen and doing the little extras that help you relax.

-Please read the following information to help us familiarize you with our center and provide answers to many of your questions.
+Please read the following information to become familiar with our center and find answers to many of your questions.